go-gitea/gitea/docs/content/doc/usage/backup-and-restore.en-us.md

 Inside the `gitea-dump-1482906742.zip` file, will be the following:

+* `app.ini` - Optional copy of configuration file if originally stored outside of the default `custom/` directory
 * `custom` - All config or customerize files in `custom/`.
 * `data` - Data directory in <GITEA_WORK_DIR>, except sessions if you are using file session.
 This directory includes `attachments`, `avatars`, `lfs`, `indexers`, sqlite file if you are using sqlite.
 * `gitea-db.sql` - SQL dump of database